Marley Shelton: 2000s

 Shelton took on significant roles in three feature films in 2001, which despite varying degrees of success, helped her establish herself as an up-and-coming actress.
 She starred in Francine McDougall's teen crime dark comedy Sugar & Spice, alongside Marla Sokoloff, Melissa George and Mena Suvari, which was Shelton's first film as a leading actress.
-She played Diane Weston, the head of a group of high school cheerleaders who conspire and commit armed robbery to afford the family starting with quarterback Jack Bartlett (portrayed by James Marsden) who got her pregnant.
+She played Diane Weston, the head of a group of high school cheerleaders who conspire and commit armed robbery so Diane can afford to start a family with quarterback Jack Bartlett (portrayed by James Marsden) who got her pregnant.
 Despite negative reviews, Brendan Kelly of Variety found Shelton to be "good" as "the ridiculously peppy but still smart Diane", and Brian Orndorf of Film Fodder wrote: "The star who emerges from Spice unscathed is Marley Shelton.
 She achieves the unthinkable with this script by managing to create somewhat of a character for herself.
 A clear-eyed beauty, Shelton steals the film away from the sizable cast.
 She emerges as the only thing to recommend in the muddled and compromised Sugar & Spice."
 Budgeted at US$11 million, the film made US$16.9 million worldwide and became somewhat of a cult favorite afterwards.

 In the slasher film Valentine, Shelton appeared opposite Denise Richards as friends who are being stalked by an unknown assailant while preparing for Valentine's Day.
 Released one week after Sugar and Spice, the film grossed a modest US$36 million worldwide and was largely panned.
 Mick LaSalle for San Francisco Chronicle, nevertheless, felt that the lead actors were "vivid, and the characters they play are clearly delineated", while he pointed out Shelton for having a "nice gravity" portraying her role.
 Her final film of 2001 was the comedy Bubble Boy, loosely based on the story of David Vetter, in which she played the love interest of a man living in a sterilized dome (Jake Gyllenhaal).
 A CNN reviewer found the production to be "stupid and devoid of any redeeming features", but Orndorf felt that Shelton made a "strong impression with her empathetic performance and her glowing good looks".

 After focusing on studio features, Shelton appeared in a variety of independent films —she portrayed a troubled modern dancer in the dark comedy Just a Kiss (2002), with Kyra Sedgwick and Marisa Tomei, the dream girl of a mafia debt collector in the drama Dallas 362 (2003), and the love interest of producer Phil Kaufman in the dramedy Grand Theft Parsons (2003).
 Moving Alan, an independent production directed by her father, featured both Shelton and her sister Samantha.
 In 2005, Shelton made a brief but notable appearance as The Customer in the opening sequence of the successful film adaptation of Frank Miller's graphic novel Sin City.
 In 2006, she played small roles in Paul Weitz's black comedy American Dreamz and Tony Goldwyn's drama The Last Kiss.